devanshithakar12/Azure-Vision-vs-GCP-Vision/README.md

 * Create a new project
 * Configure your billing account
 * Search for Cloud Vision API -> Enable.
-* Search for Vertex AI API
+* Search for Vertex AI API -> Enable

 ### HACK #1 Detect Faces

 In this hack, we will explore the Vision API and its features.
-The one we will take a look at is "detecting faces"
+The one we will take a look at is "Detecting Faces".

 Steps
 * Click on the three lines to navigate to the drop down list.
 Click on APIs & Services -> Credentials.
 Click  + Create Credentials -> Service Account.
 Select a role -> Basic -> Owner.
 Once created, go to keys -> Add Key -> JSON.
 Save this file inside the directory.